Skip to main content

 Why Supplements Are Not Always the Answer for PCOS: Addressing the Root Cause with a Low Insulin Lifestyle

 For many women with PCOS, managing symptoms often leads to exploring supplements as a solution.
-It’s easy to be drawn in by promises of quick fixes, and common supplements like magnesium, vitamin D, and inositol are often touted as must-haves.
-But while supplements can provide short-term relief, they’re not always addressing the underlying problem.
+It is easy to be drawn in by promises of quick fixes, and common supplements like magnesium and vitamin D are often touted as must-haves.
+But while supplements can provide short-term relief, they are not always addressing the underlying problem.

 The Real Reason Behind Nutrient Deficiencies in PCOS: Insulin Resistance

-It’s no secret that women with PCOS often experience deficiencies in key nutrients like magnesium, vitamin D, and others.
-What’s less commonly known is why these deficiencies occur in the first place.
+It is no secret that women with PCOS often experience deficiencies in key nutrients like magnesium and vitamin D. What is less commonly known is why these deficiencies occur in the first place.

-The answer often lies in insulin resistance, a condition that affects up to 70% of women with PCOS.
+The answer often lies in insulin resistance, a condition that affects up to 70 percent of women with PCOS.
 When your body becomes resistant to insulin, your pancreas pumps out more insulin to compensate.
 This leads to chronically elevated insulin levels, which set off a cascade of problems, including nutrient depletion.
-Here’s how:
+Here is how:

 • Magnesium Deficiency: High insulin levels cause your kidneys to excrete more magnesium, leading to lower levels in your body.
 This can worsen insulin resistance and contribute to symptoms like fatigue and muscle cramps.